Alternative Payment Methods for Law Firms Explained

 You can reinforce this notion by maintaining PCI compliance every year and making it clear you take every precaution to keep their payment data safe—regardless of which method they choose.

 Create a Billing Backup Plan

 Accepting alternative payment methods also prevents transactions from coming to a screeching halt if a client has a problem with their preferred payment type.
 For example, if a client’s bank isn’t authorizing the charge, you can offer alternate payment options to process the transaction.
 This keeps late invoices at bay and maintains a steady cash flow.
 Your clients will also appreciate the fact that you can accommodate them in a last-minute manner, increasing their satisfaction with your services.

 Many traditional payment methods are slow-moving, often taking several days to be deposited and settled.
 If your firm is only relying on one or two methods of getting paid, you run the risk of significantly capping the speed of your cash flow.

-However, if your firm has more payment options, you can process transactions and receive deposits at a much faster rate—without preventing your clients from paying with more traditional methods if they prefer to.
+However, if your firm has alternate payment options, you can process transactions and receive deposits at a much faster rate—without preventing your clients from paying with more traditional methods if they so choose.

 Plus, the best online payment solutions will be able to track different payment options, so you’ll always know the status of your cash flow.

-When you allow clients to choose from multiple payment methods, it helps ensure your bills are paid on time (or even paid at all).
+When you allow clients to choose from multiple payment methods, it helps ensure your bills are paid on time and in full.
 If they can pay your bill the way they want to, there’s a good chance they’ll pay in the first place.

-Ultimately, firms that can offer alternative payment methods position themselves as much more client-centric by keeping the needs of their clients top of mind from the beginning of the case to the end.
-The more you can be mindful of your clients' needs, the more likely they are to become repeat clients (and recommend your services to others).
+Firms that offer alternative payment options also position themselves as much more client-centric by keeping the needs of their clients top of mind from the beginning of the case to the end.
+The more mindful you are of your clients' needs, the more likely they are to become repeat clients (and recommend your services to others).